Extracts the geometry of a feature according to the setting of the geometry encoding parameter.

 This transformer is often used to make a copy of the feature's geometry into an attribute before some temporary geometry change is made, so that it can later be restored.
 Alternately, the geometry may be extracted to be stored in a database or other file format that cannot handle geometry, but can handle large attributes as blobs or text strings.
 Later, FME can read this data back and restore the geometry via the GeometryReplacer transformer.

-This parameter can be set to Encoded Polyline, Esri JSON, FME Binary, FME XML, Geo (microformat), Geohash, GeoJSON, GeoRSS Simple Encoding, Geotagging GeoSMS (RFC 5870), GML, hexadecimal-encoded FME Binary, hexadecimal-encoded OGC Well Known Binary (wkbhex), KML, OGC Open GeoSMS, OGC Well Known Binary (wkb) or OGC Well Known Text (wkt).
+This parameter can be set to Encoded Polyline, Esri JSON, FME Binary, FME XML, Geo (Microformat), Geohash, GeoJSON, GeoRSS Simple, Geotagging GeoSMS (RFC 5870), GML, hexadecimal-encoded FME Binary, hexadecimal-encoded OGC Well Known Binary (wkbhex), ISO 6709 Geographic Point, KML, MGRS, Microsoft SQL Server Binary, OGC Open GeoSMS, OGC Well Known Binary (wkb), OGC Well Known Text (wkt), or QlikMaps Encoded Polyline.

 The most efficient and truest representation of the geometry is FME Binary, and this should be used in most cases.
 All the FME representations can accommodate all aspects of the FME Geometry Model, including measures and paths consisting of multiple linear segments; however, both the FME XML and Hex Encoded FME Binary representations impose some overhead in translating between the internal binary representation and the ASCII-encoded representation.